dancryer/PHPCI/README.md

   * remove the `web/bundles/acmedemo` directory;

-  * remove the inclusion of the security configuration in `app/config/config.yml` (remove the `- { resource: security.yml }` line)
+  * remove the `security.providers`, `security.firewall.login` and
-    or tweak the security configuration to fit your needs.
+    `security.firewall.secured_area` entries in the `security.yml` file or tweak the security configuration to fit your needs.

 What's inside?
 ---------------